kiboschool/course-mathematical-thinking/src/homework/problem-sets/week3.md

+# Problem Set 3

-## Submission and Due dates:
+## Submission

 This problem set is due Sunday October 30th at 10pm

-- You may collaborate with up to 1 peer, make sure to include it explicitly in your submission.
+- You may collaborate with up your peers.
+If you do, be sure to mention who you collaborated with explicitly in your submission.
+For example, write "I worked with Ope and Mehdi on this problem set" at the top.
 - Show your work.
 Direct answers will not be accepted.

-- Submit your work through this [link](tbd)
+Submit your response in Gradescope, either using the app or the website.

-## Instructions:
+## Problems

 1. Prove the following statements:
    1. Given that \\( \forall x, F(x) \lor G(x)\\) and \\(\lnot \exists x G(x)\\), conclude that \\(\forall x, F(x)\\)